Killpit/konzek-devops-engineer-assignment/task4/readme.md

 To do the container building and pushing again, you can follow the steps in container creation with just replacing v1 to v2

+- After building the container from v1 to v2, you can delete the deployment with kubectl delete deployment flask-app and check again if the deployment is deleted with kubectl get deployments.
+And after you changed the atatekeli/simple-python-app from v1 to v2, the problem is solved and the deployment is working